w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 slashed in all possible histories and so that honest validators will ignore any forks containing that parablock.

-:::info Parablocks vs Relay-Chain blocks
+:::info Parablocks vs. Relay Chain Blocks

 It is important to understand that a relay chain block does not contain parablocks, but para-headers.
 Parachain blocks are within the parachain.
 Thus, it makes more sense to think of